projectshift/shift-boiler/docs/config.md

 This section is used by ORM feature.
 If you use it, set these settings in your custom configs.

   * `SQLALCHEMY_ECHO`: whether to print generated SQl queries to console.
 It is sometimes useful to enable this in development mode
   * `SQLALCHEMY_TRACK_MODIFICATIONS` Disables flask-sqlalchemy signalling support.
-Sinse then this setting became deprecated and will be set as default in fiture versions.
+Since then, this setting became deprecated and will be disabled by default in fiture versions.
   * `MIGRATIONS_PATH` Sets the path to where migrations environment and revisions will be stored (`/migrations`).
 There probably is no reason to change that unless you have a very specific use case.
   * `SQLALCHEMY_DATABASE_URI` Database URI containing host and credentials.
-This will probably different for your environments, that's why this setting is moved to the `.env` file.
+This will probably be different for your environments, that's why this setting is moved to the `.env` file.
-  * `TEST_DB_PATH` As described in the [Testing section](testing.md) we use SQLite database when running the tests, and this controls where the test database will be created. there probably isn't a reason to change that.
+  * `TEST_DB_PATH` As described in the [Testing section](testing.md) we use SQLite database when running the tests, and this controls where the test database will be created.
+There probably isn't a reason to change that.

 Please see [flask-sqlalchemy configuration](http://flask-sqlalchemy.pocoo.org/2.1/config/) docs for the full list of all available options.